AddressFinder/addressfinder-magento/README.md

             // The country selector that switches the form between AU and NZ 'countryIdentifier' => 'select[name=country_id]',

-            // The search box selector - this is where your users type to trigger the AddressFinder autocomplete 'searchIdentifier' => 'input#street_1',
+            // The search box selector - this is where your users type to trigger the Addressfinder autocomplete 'searchIdentifier' => 'input#street_1',

             // NZ-specific config